Full-height backsplash can be measured in the same project as countertops

 - In order to insert a plug using a pre-loaded cutout shape in an installation symbol, open the ‘Installation symbols’ dialog, select the appropriate symbol, and click the desired point or aim Flexijet and measure a point.

 - You may also measure the electrical box using the ‘Rectangle over 2 points’ command, accessible from the screen of the Flexijet, or measure the centre screw with the ‘point’ function, or measure between the upper and lower screw using the ‘multiple lines’ function, and draw in the exact shape of the plug cutouts at a later opportunity.

-In order to see your project in 3D, simply click on the Root folder (often called ‘Kitchen’) in the Project Explorer.
+In order to see your project in 3D, click on the Root folder (often called ‘Kitchen’) in Project Explorer.

-To transfer points (e.g. elevation of underside of a cabinet, height position of plugs, etc) between folders:
+To transfer points (e.g., the elevation of the underside of a cabinet, the height position of plugs, etc.) between folders:

-- In the folder you are editing, click the checkbox next to another folder to turn on its visibility.
-In the image below, the ‘Backpslash’ folder is active, while the ‘Countertop folder elements are visible (though viewed from the front view).
+- To see elements from another folder, click the checkbox next to that folder to turn on its visibility.
+In the image below, the ‘Backsplash’ folder is active, while the ‘Countertop folder elements are visible (viewed from the front view).

-- Ensure that 2D snap mode is active.
+- Ensure that 2D snap mode is active when tracing between folders.
 Press F9 or click the 2D button at the bottom right corner of the application to toggle between 2D and 3D snap modes.
 This will ensure that any points selected will be transferred to the active plane.